StevenPG/GWTSandbox/Project3/readme.txt

 earn a match point and the cards will stay within view.
 If you do not get a match, the cards will flip back over.

+If you want to join a lobby (internet play doesn't work), select start or join game.
+If the button says join game, a lobby already exists.
+If it says start, you will be the first person in the lobby.

+	1a.
+You can type "wipeserver" into the multiplayer text box to restart the server internally 1b.
+You can also type "clear" into the chat box to clear the chat log

 There are general instructions on the right side of the board.

 You may use cheats if you'd like, they are located in the top right corner.